open-feature/js-sdk-contrib/libs/providers/env-var/README.md

 ## Usage

-The environment variable provider uses the environment variables defined on the application to determine the value of a feature flag.
+The environment variable provider uses environment variables to determine the value of a feature flag.
-It supports `booleans`, `strings`, `numbers` and `objects` by attempting to cast the value of an environment variable to the requested type.
+It supports `booleans`, `strings`, `numbers` and `objects` by attempting to interpret the value of an environment variable to the requested type.
-The fallback value will be return if the environment variable doesn't exist or the value can't be cast to the desired type.
+The default value will be returned if the environment variable doesn't exist or the value can't be cast to the desired type.

 ```typescript
 // Register the environment variable provider globally